-A venture like the Diss and District Neighbourhood Plan would get nowhere without input and support from a wide range of people, every one of whom deserves our thanks and gratitude.
+Stuston Roger Greenacre and Steve Leigh A venture like the Diss and District Neighbourhood Plan would get nowhere without input and support from a wide range of people, every one of whom deserves our thanks and gratitude.
 The Steering Group would first like to thank the many businesses and members of the communities in the Plan area who manoeuvred us in the direction they wanted the Plan to go.
-Their participating the surveys and consultations has been invaluable.
+Their participation in the surveys and consultations has been invaluable.
 Thank you.

-We would also like to acknowledge the wealth of support we have and from the clerks and officers of the parent town council, parish cours and parent meeting, on whose behalf we carried out the work
+We would also like to acknowledge the wealth of support we have had from the clerks and officers of the parent town council, parish councils and parish meeting, on whose behalf we carried out the work

-Our thanks and appreciation are also extended to the members of the working group: Brian Falk, Richard Pither and Tim Holt-Wilson for the time at lease ertise they put into researching the wealth of information included in the asset assessment reports on Key Views, Local Green Space and North-designated Heritage Assets.
+Our thanks and appreciation are also extended to the members of the working group: Brian Falk, Richard Pither and Tim Holt-Wilson for the time and expertise they put into researching the wealth of information included in the asset assessment reports on Key Views, Local Green Space and Non-designated Heritage Assets.
 We are also grateful to George Waterman, who has shared his social media expertise with us and helped with publicity.
-Thank you also to Hugh and Sian Bunbury for their help with spects of taking.
+Thank you also to Hugh and Sian Bunbury for their help with aspects of design.

-Over the years that a neighbour god places in preparation, the membership of its steering group inevitably changes by the constitution of its former members remains embedded in the Plan.
-For the particular played, many grateful thanks go to Deborah Sarson Mike Bootman, i. in Pace, Dave Poulter, Neil Weston, David Goldson and Shapon Cousins-Carke.
+Over the years that a neighbourhood plan is in preparation, the membership of its steering group inevitably changes but the contribution of its former members remains embedded in the Plan.
+For the parts they played, many grateful thanks go to Deborah Sarson, Mike Bootman, Tom Pace, Dave Poulter, Neil Weston, David Goldson and Sharon Cousins-Clarke.

-The expertise of Losise Community Mark Thompson of Collective Community Planning our consultation, has been indispensable.
-They have been a pleasure to work with the very serve our warmest thanks.
+The expertise of Louise Cornell and Mark Thompson of Collective Community Planning, our consultants, has been indispensable.
+They have been a pleasure to work with and very much deserve our warmest thanks.

-Fig. IIV, our project manager, Stephanie Ayden, has done her absolute best, often against the odds, to manage consultations, surveys, much of our publicity, the website odd get cral admin - a role that she has frequently likened to nailing jelly to the ceiling.
-Even so, quite a lot of it must have stuck, because she seems to get us here in the end.
+Finally, our project manager, Stephanie Ayden, has done her absolute best, often against the odds, to manage consultations, surveys, much of our publicity, the website and general admin - a role that she has frequently likened to nailing jelly to the ceiling.
+Even so, quite a lot of it must have stuck, because she seems to get us there in the end.
 Thanks for everything Stephanie.

-from

-The DDNP Steering Group
+from The DDNP Steering Group